raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     ![](images/step1_point3_resistor.jpg)

-1. Now, take some more electrical tape (it doesn't matter what colour) and tape the resistor firmly onto the most stretched part of the balloon (that's the balloon's side- see picture).
+1. Now, take some more electrical tape (it doesn't matter what colour you use) and tape the resistor firmly onto the most stretched part of the balloon (that's the balloon's side: see picture).
 It's important that this resistor is firmly touching the balloon, so stick it on carefully.

     ![](images/step1_point4_positionofresistor.jpg)